10 tips for stressful flights to help you calm down and make flying more pleasant

 Make a playlist that calms your nerves, anything from your favourite artists to the sounds of the ocean or singing birds.
 Whatever works best for you.
 Although you will be asked to switch all devices at take off and landing, it can be helpful during the flight.
 For the moments when you can’t listen to your playlist, try breathing exercises if you really struggle.

-Let me know if those tips were any helpful for you.
+Let me know if those tips for stressful flights were any helpful for you.
 Also, if you have any other ideas how to make flying more pleasant and less stressful, it would be lovely to hear from you.

 Have a pleasant flight!